Melbourne Slip and Fall Lawyers

 Many of these injuries can cause significant discomfort and require long-term care.
 A slip and fall case may not be as simple of an event as many people may think.

-Types of Compensation for Slips and Falls
+Types of compensation for claims

 Because every case is different, there is no hard-and-fast rule on what types of compensation the victim of the accident is going to receive.
 However, there are some very common forms of compensation that your attorney can seek on your behalf.
 These include:

-- medical Expenses.
+- medical expenses.
 All current and future medical expenses related to the accident will be a part of your compensation package.
 Your attorney will work closely with medical professionals to determine the extent of future medical care you may require.

-- loss of Income.
+- loss of income.
 All income that you have lost due to the accident will be a part of your compensation.
 If you have a reduced capacity to earn in the future based on your injuries, or if you cannot return to work, your future earnings may also be incorporated into your compensation.

-- loss of Benefits.
+- loss of benefits.
 If your company actively contributes to your retirement or health care and you have lost these benefits, you may be able to seek compensation for these losses.

 Additional forms of compensation, such as pain and suffering and loss of consortium, may be available.
 Your slip and fall lawyer will speak with you about all options available based on your case.